shinckel/inception/README.md

 - docker build -t name/demo:v2 . (edit the source file and build another image, changing the version tag. it will use the cache and build super fast)

-- share container with friends -> docker push name/demo:v2
+- share container with friends in dockerHub -> docker push name/demo:v2

 # A basic Apache+PHP Image
 FROM ubuntu:12.04